ruricolist/overlord/README.md

 function imported from it is called, or a variable imported from it is looked up.

+Finally, Overlord allows local imports: imports that only take effect within the body of a `with-imports` form.

-Finally, Overlord allows local imports.
-The combination of lazy loading and local imports means that needless imports are minimized.
-For example, a module that is only used inside of a macro will only be loaded when the macro is expanded at compile time.
+The combination of lazy loading and local imports may mean that, in some cases, needless imports are minimized.
+For example, a module that is only used inside of a macro might only be loaded when the macro is expanded at compile time.
+However, this does not apply when saving
+images: all known modules are loaded before the image is saved.
+The real effect of pervasive lazy loading is that, since you do not know when, or in what order, modules will be loaded, you must not rely on load-time side effects.

 ## Simple modules